rkalra247/Chase/README.md

 In building this app with limited time, a few tradeoffs had to be made.

 1. Redux will not be used.
 This is because ApolloClient has the ability to manage client side state, making redux unnecessary.
+2. TypeScript is not used due to time due to lack of familarity with libraries required for this project.
+TypeScript may cause type issues and add complexity.

 # Progress